-Results 1–10 of 53 for "Continuing Education Program"X related to "Green is good for you" Refine Your Search Refine Your Search TopicTherapy (15)Ethics (3)Addictions (2)Children (2)Depression (2) 20 more... [+] Eating disorders (2)Education (2)Lesbian, gay, bisexual, transgender (2)Testing issues (2)ADHD (1)Aging (1)Bipolar disorder (1)Death & dying (1)Depression (1)Eating disorders (1)Health disparities (1)Military (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Sex (1)Socioeconomic status (1)Stress (1)Trauma (1)Hide detailsDocument TypeContinuing Education ProgramXYear2014 (15)2013 (5)2012 (9)2011 (10)2010 (4)Author/ContributorBradley, Joshua M. (1)Foy, David W. (1)Glynn, Shirley M. (1)Hastings, Sarah L. (1)Niles, Barbara L. (1) 4 more... [+] Smith, Nathan Grant (1)Unger, William S. (1)Wattenberg, Melissa S. (1)Werth, James L. Jr. (1)Hide details Results 1–10 of 53 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.A Social Cognitive Perspective on Coping with Cancer: Theory, Research and InterventionComprehend the social cognitive model of restorative well being, and identify the various variables that contribute to long-term post-treatment adjustment in this article from The Counseling Psychologist.Continuing Education Program (February 2013)2.Therapeutic Presence: A Mindful Approach to Effective TherapyExplain the role of therapeutic presence in effective psychotherapy, and describe a model of therapeutic presence and the research that supports this model.Continuing Education Program 3.156: Recent Advances in Evidence-Based Practices to Help People Recover From Serious Mental IllnessesAccording to this introductory workshop, psychologists are uniquely positioned to provide or oversee use of many evidence-based psychosocial interventions, which are often integral to SMI recovery.Continuing Education Program 4.Improving LearningThis course helps identify learning principles grounded in cognitive science and describes computer-based learning environments that use them.Continuing Education Program (July 2011)5.160: An Integrative Model of Assessment, Treatment, and Relapse Prevention of Sexual Desire DisordersThis intermediate workshop focuses on a comprehensive couple psychobiosocial approach, which includes psychosexual skill exercises to promote desire; developing a couple sexual style that balances sexual autonomy with being an intimate sexual team; and individualized relapse prevention plan.Continuing Education Program (August 2014)6.Methamphetamine Addiction: Biological Foundations, Psychological Factors, and Social ConsequencesMethamphetamine Addiction presents a biopsychosocial perspective on this drug addiction, taking into account the biochemistry of the drug, the predispositions and behavioral patterns of the individual user, and the effects of the drug on the immediate and wider social environments of these drug users.Continuing Education Program 7.157: Telepsychology Best Practices---Maximizing Opportunities in Health Care ReformThis intermediate workshop will include risks and benefits of telepsychology, practitioner competency, intake and assessment, licensing, informed consent and other documentation, HIPAA and other security and privacy laws, reimbursement, integrated care, patient-centered homes, health information exchanges and informatics, electronic health records as well as remote sensors and mHealth.
-Continuing Education Program (August 2014)8.Social Justice Advocacy in Rural Communities: Practical Issues and ImplicationsDescribes several considerations and practical aspects involved when psychologists engage in social advocacy in rural communities in this article from The Counseling Psychologist, Vol. 40, No. 3.Continuing Education Program (April 2012)7.A Qualitative Study of Urban Hispanic Youth in an After-School Program: Career, Cultural and Educational DevelopmentThis article investigates the career, cultural and educational domains of development in a group of urban Hispanic youth using qualitative field data.Continuing Education Program (May 2012)8.Sexual Objectification of Women: Advances to Theory and ResearchDescribes Objectification Theory and orients the reader to the Major Contribution on Objectification Theory in this article from The Counseling Psychologist, Vol. 39, No. 1.Continuing Education Program (January 2011)9.Historical Precursors to Postmodern PsychologyComprehend the difference between modernist/foundationalist/realist and postmodern/constructivist/antifoundationalist views of the nature of phenomena and human knowledge.Continuing Education Program (November 2010)10.Aging and Cognition: Research Methodologies and Empirical AdvancesAging and Cognition explores methods for measuring cognitive change and the social and psycological factors associated with cognitive aging.Continuing Education Program Previous 1 2 3 ...
+Results 1–10 of 53 for "Continuing Education Program"X related to "Green is good for you" Refine Your Search Refine Your Search TopicTherapy (15)Ethics (3)Addictions (2)Children (2)Depression (2) 20 more... [+] Eating disorders (2)Education (2)Lesbian, gay, bisexual, transgender (2)Testing issues (2)ADHD (1)Aging (1)Bipolar disorder (1)Death & dying (1)Emotional health (1)Health disparities (1)Immigration (1)Law & psychology (1)Military (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Sex (1)Socioeconomic status (1)Stress (1)Trauma (1)Hide detailsDocument TypeContinuing Education ProgramXYear2014 (15)2013 (5)2012 (9)2011 (10)2010 (4)Author/ContributorBradley, Joshua M. (1)Foy, David W. (1)Glynn, Shirley M. (1)Hastings, Sarah L. (1)Niles, Barbara L. (1) 4 more... [+] Smith, Nathan Grant (1)Unger, William S. (1)Wattenberg, Melissa S. (1)Werth, James L. Jr. (1)Hide details Results 1–10 of 53 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.A Social Cognitive Perspective on Coping with Cancer: Theory, Research and InterventionComprehend the social cognitive model of restorative well being, and identify the various variables that contribute to long-term post-treatment adjustment in this article from The Counseling Psychologist concerning patients coping with cancer.Continuing Education Program (February 2013)2.Therapeutic Presence: A Mindful Approach to Effective TherapyExplain the role of therapeutic presence in effective psychotherapy, and describe a model of therapeutic presence and the research that supports this model.Continuing Education Program 3.156: Recent Advances in Evidence-Based Practices to Help People Recover From Serious Mental IllnessesAccording to this introductory workshop, psychologists are uniquely positioned to provide or oversee use of many evidence-based psychosocial interventions, which are often integral to SMI recovery.Continuing Education Program (August 2014)4.Improving LearningThis course helps identify learning principles grounded in cognitive science and describes computer-based learning environments that use them.Continuing Education Program (July 2011)5.160: An Integrative Model of Assessment, Treatment, and Relapse Prevention of Sexual Desire DisordersThis intermediate workshop focuses on a comprehensive couple psychobiosocial approach, which includes psychosexual skill exercises to promote desire; developing a couple sexual style that balances sexual autonomy with being an intimate sexual team; and individualized relapse prevention plan.Continuing Education Program (August 2014)6.Methamphetamine Addiction: Biological Foundations, Psychological Factors, and Social ConsequencesMethamphetamine Addiction presents a biopsychosocial perspective on this drug addiction, taking into account the biochemistry of the drug, the predispositions and behavioral patterns of the individual user, and the effects of the drug on the immediate and wider social environments of these drug users.Continuing Education Program 7.157: Telepsychology Best Practices---Maximizing Opportunities in Health Care ReformThis intermediate workshop will include risks and benefits of telepsychology, practitioner competency, intake and assessment, licensing, informed consent and other documentation, HIPAA and other security and privacy laws, reimbursement, integrated care, patient-centered homes, health information exchanges and informatics, electronic health records as well as remote sensors and mHealth.
+Continuing Education Program (August 2014)8.Social Justice Advocacy in Rural Communities: Practical Issues and ImplicationsDescribes several considerations and practical aspects involved when psychologists engage in social advocacy in rural communities in this article from The Counseling Psychologist, Vol. 40, No. 3.Continuing Education Program (April 2012)9.A Qualitative Study of Urban Hispanic Youth in an After-School Program: Career, Cultural and Educational DevelopmentThis article investigates the career, cultural and educational domains of development in a group of urban Hispanic youth using qualitative field data.Continuing Education Program (May 2012)10.Sexual Objectification of Women: Advances to Theory and ResearchDescribes Objectification Theory and orients the reader to the Major Contribution on Objectification Theory in this article from The Counseling Psychologist, Vol. 39, No. 1.Continuing Education Program (January 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 53 for "Continuing Education Program"X related to "Green is good for you"